Guseyn/page/README.md

 # Basic Concepts

-1. **Page Is Not a Framework.** Almost every framework is made with assumption that we live in ideal world, but it's very far from the truth.
+1. **Page Is Not a Regular Framework.** Almost every framework is made with assumption that we live in ideal world, but it's very far from the truth.
 It's not possible to build something big and stable using *magic*, which every framework is based on.
-That's why **Page** is not a framework, it allows you to control the whole behaviour of your application and apply new changes in a explicit way.
+Meanwhile, **Page** allows you to control the whole behaviour of your application and apply new changes in a explicit way.

 2. **It's Not Easy to Start Quickly.** First of all you need to get acquainted with [Async Tree Pattern](https://github.com/Guseyn/async-tree-patern/blob/master/Async_Tree_Patern.pdf) and it's [implementation](https://github.com/Guseyn/cutie).
 It allows to build everything using pure approach in OOP.
 Also you must know how [Node.js](https://nodejs.org/en/docs/) works and it's important to understand how non-blockinng i/o works there.